by Stephanie Reid, MD FRCPC, updated on May 31, 2018

 Steatohepatitis is one type of disease in a category of medical liver disease called ‘fatty liver disease’.
 In fatty liver disease, there are fat droplets inside the hepatocytes.
 The causes of fatty liver disease include alcohol use, central obesity, diabetes, certain medications, diet, and genetic diseases (such as Wilson’s disease).

 There are two major types of steatohepatitis: non-alcoholic and alcoholic.
 Alcoholic steatohepatitis occurs due to alcohol use.
 Non-alcoholic steatohepatitis can be caused by a variety of conditions including central obesity, diabetes, and dietary factors.
-When looking at a liver biopsy under the microscope, it is not possible to tell the difference between alcoholic and non-alcoholic steatohepatitis reliably, and often the distinction needs to be made by other doctors in your healthcare team after considering both your history, symptoms, and pathological results.
+When looking at a liver tissue sample under the microscope, it is not possible to tell the difference between alcoholic and non-alcoholic steatohepatitis reliably, and often the distinction needs to be made by other doctors in your healthcare team after considering both your history, symptoms, and pathological results.

 Steatohepatitis can present in a variety of ways.
 Some patients have no symptoms and the disease is discovered incidentally when a radiological image (a CT scan or ultrasound) of the abdomen is performed.
 It may also be discovered when a blood test shows elevated liver enzymes.
 Patients with steatohepatitis may also experience abdominal pain or a serious medical condition called ‘liver failure’.
 In all of these situations, your doctor may order a liver biopsy to determine if steatohepatitis is present.